PropellerAero/data-engineer-challenge/README.md

 To complete the challenge you will need to:

 - Write a script called `enrich_data.py` to pull data from the API and enrich the data in the database with the latitudes and longitudes of the captures.
+    - it may take several minutes to receive the data from the API
+    - what 'enrich' means is up to you - you might insert the values into new columns in the table, or perhaps create a new table with the values, or something else
 - Write a script called `generate_report.py` to run an SQL query to generate and save the report in CSV format.

 You should think of these scripts as needing to be "production ready" and should be written in a way that they could be run as part of a scheduled job.